Mokshas

 Their native language is Mokshan, one of the two surviving members of the Mordvinic branch of the Uralic language family.
 According to a 1994 Russian census, 49% of the autochthonal Finnic population in Mordovia identified themselves as Mokshas, totaling more than 180,000 people.
 Most Mokshas belong to the Russian Orthodox Church; other religions practised by Mokshas include Lutheranism and paganism.

 Name

 Unofficial flag of the Moksha people.

-William of Rubruck, the Franciscan friar whom King Louis IX of France sent as an ambassador to the Mongols in the 1250s, called them "Moxel".
-The same term appears in the Persian/Arabic 14th-century chronicle of Rashid-al-Din.
 According to popular tradition, the Russians first used the term "Mordva" to refer only to the Erzya people, but later used it for both the Erzyas and the Mokshas.
 The term "Moksha" begins to appear in Russian sources in the 17th century.

 Local names for the Mokshas include: